Ben74x/Ablation-Study-on-F-RCNN-for-HCC-Detection/README.md

 ## Dataset

 The dataset consists of 1200 hand labelled images from [The Cancer Imaging Archive](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=61080617#61080617bcab02c187174a288dbcbf95d26179e8).
 The labelling was done using [Napari](https://napari.org/) and details can be found in the annotation script.
 My labelled data can be found [here](https://drive.google.com/drive/folders/1d7WuqRQSmFah4tBh8Eo2eG-6v3nVvC8K?usp=sharing).
+The one on github is limited.

 ---

+## Training

 NVIDIA GeForce RTX 2080